Bucharest Tickets

 How do you reach Peles Castle from Bucharest?

 Take a train from Bucharest North Station to Sinaia (1.5–2 hours).
-From Sinaia station, it’s a 20-minute walk or a short taxi ride to the castle.
+From Sinaia station, it’s a 20-minute walk or a short taxi ride to the castle, an effortless way to plan your visit to Peles Castle.

 When is the best time to visit Peles Castle?